Pentland Firth: Crossing the Firth

 Historically the Gills Bay area has been the main setting off point from the mainland to the islands of Stroma and Swona and Orkney itself.
 At present Pentland Ferries operate on this route from Gills Bay to St Margaret's Hope on South Ronaldsay.

 At the eastern end John o' Groats Ferries sail to Burwick, also on South Ronaldsay.
-This is a small passenger ferry and is run in the summer months only.
+This is a small passenger ferry which ran in the summer months only until recently.
+It did not run in the 2024 season.

 Consideration was also given to construction of a tunnel linking the islands to the mainland.
 The 10 mi tunnel was initially projected to have cost £100 million based on preliminary studies carried out in 2005 but as of 2012 no further progress has been made.